 Charles Manson Granted Parole, Will Be Released from Prison-Fiction!

+Charles Manson Granted Parole, Will Be Released from Prison-Fiction!Summary of eRumor: Charles Manson has been granted parole and will be released from prison.
+The Truth: An old hoax about Charles Manson being paroled that was started by a known fake news website in June 2014 resurfaced in June 2017.
 The rumor stems from a 2014 report that appeared at Empire News under the headline, "Charles Manson Granted Parole," that reports Manson had been granted parole due to prison overcrowding:

 The ruling, issued by three judges overseeing the state’s efforts to ease the overcrowding, gives California until February 2016 to achieve their goals.
 But, the judges said, the state has to make elderly inmates and those with serious illnesses eligible for parole immediately.